Stuart Legg

-Stuart Legg (31 August 1910-23 July 1988) was a pioneering documentary filmmaker.
+Stuart Legg (31 August 1910 – 23 July 1988) was a pioneering English documentary filmmaker.
 At the 14th Academy Awards in 1941, Legg's National Film Board of Canada film Churchill's Island became the first-ever documentary to win an Oscar.
 Also in contention for Best Documentary that year was Legg's film Warclouds in the Pacific.

 Biography

 Francis Stuart Legg was one of three children born to Ethel Green Legg and Arthur Legg, a solicitor.
-In 1929, after graduating from Cambridge University with a degree in engineering, Legg was hired as an assistant to director Walter Creighton at Publicity Films.
+He attended Marlborough College and St John's College, Cambridge, where he read the mechanical sciences (engineering) tripos.
+While at Cambridge, he made Varsity (1930) with the university's Film Society, which was followed two years later by Cambridge, produced with "some involvement" from British Instructional Films.
+Following graduation, Legg was hired as an assistant to director Walter Creighton at Publicity Films.
 For Creighton, he made two films, and met John Grierson, who would become his mentor and life-long friend and colleague.

 Grierson had recently returned from studying in the U.S., where he had become very active in the film world.
 He saw a lack of public engagement and knowledge of events as contributing to threats to democracy, and saw documentary films as an art-form which could also keep the public informed and involved.
 He founded the Documentary Film Movement, and recruited several young filmmakers, including Legg.
 At the time, Grierson was a films officer at the Empire Marketing Board, a government agency which had been formed to encourage trade and national unity.
 Legg's first film for Grierson was The New Generation (1932), which was said to "exemplify an attempt at the Russian technique."
 In 1933, the Empire Marketing Board was dissolved and the film unit was moved to the General Post Office.
 Legg would stay with the GPO Film Unit until 1937, when he replaced Paul Rotha as head of the Strand Film Company.
 At this time, he was commissioned, by the British Film Council, to write the report Money Behind the Screen.

-In 1938, the government of Canada invited Grierson to examine the country’s film production system.
+In 1938, the government of Canada invited Grierson to examine the country's film production system.
 In 1939, he was invited back and became the first Commissioner of the National Film Board.
 He brought Legg to Canada to make two films whose purpose was to promote the Dominion-Provincial Youth Training Program.
-The films, The Case of Charlie Gordon and Youth Is Tomorrow, are regarded as milestone in the development of a mature, socially responsible documentary movement in Canada.
+The films, The Case of Charlie Gordon and Youth Is Tomorrow, are regarded as milestones in the development of a mature, socially responsible documentary movement in Canada.